mnieber/skandha/README.md

 ## Example code

-The full example code for this README can be found [here](http://github.com/mnieber/skandha-sample).
+The full example code for this README can be found [here](http://github.com/mnieber/skandha-sample-app).
 Note that this repository contains two version of the example code.
 The frst version creates all the behaviours from scratch.
 Although it gives a good insight into the Skandha principles, the code will look bulky.
-The second version is more reflective of a real use-case as it uses the reusable behaviours from [skandha-facets](http://github.com/mnieber/skandha-facets).
+The second version is reflective of a real use-case as it uses the reusable behaviours from [skandha-facets](http://github.com/mnieber/skandha-facets).

 ## Explanation